 Zambia is a landlocked Commonwealth country that gained independence from Britain in October 1964.
 It was a founding member of both the Southern African Development Community and the Common Market for Eastern and Southern Africa (COMESA) which is headquartered in Zambia's capital city, Lusaka.
-Zambia shares borders with Mozambique, Malawi, Zimbabwe, Angola, the Democratic Republic of the Congo (DRC) and Tanzania.
 Copper is the country's main export.

 Zambia has a population of approximately 19 million (2021) and is officially a Christian nation, but a wide variety of religious traditions exist.
 The official language is English while the main local language is Nyanja.